 When is the best time to water plants?

-If at all possible, try to plan your watering schedule so plants are watered in the mornings, especially outdoor plants.
+If possible, try to plan your watering schedule so that plants, especially outdoor plants, are watered in the mornings.

-The weather is cooler so the water evaporates less.
+The weather is cooler, so the water evaporates less.
 Morning watering also allows the plants to store water to get through the hot day.
-There is more to watering plants than just spraying a jet of water at the plant.
+There is more to watering plants than just spraying a jet of water at them.

-If you can't water the plant in the early morning, do water some when you can.
+If you can't water the plant in the early morning, water it when you can.
 Early evening would be a decent second option if you can't do morning watering.
 Just know that it's not the best time.
-If the plant is showing signs of distress from lack of water, don't wait until the morning to water, gently give it some water when it needs it.
+If the plant is showing signs of distress from lack of water, don't wait until the morning to water it; gently give it some water when it needs it.
 But do water the soil, not the leaves.

 Water at the base.
 Do not spray the leaves because they may get the plant equivalent of sunburn on the leaves or vegetables/fruit.
 I have some outdoor container plants that need to be watered more than once a day when it's hot.
 In the summer, it's not unusual for me to water container plants early in the morning and then again in the early evening when it's starting to cool down.
 Test to determine if your soil is actually dry and needs water!